TheMickeyMike/docker-mdns-repeater-mikrotik/README.md

 # docker-mdns-repeater-mikrotik
-An mDNS repeater that can ran as a container on Mikrotik routers.
+An mDNS repeater that can run as a container on Mikrotik routers.

 Based on:
 * [geekman/mdns-repeater](https://github.com/geekman/mdns-repeater)